ok5tvr/LoRa_RX_Igate/README.md

+# Enhanced Map Display for LoRa RX iGate
+The LoRa RX iGate firmware has been updated (version 2.1.12) to include an enhanced map display feature.
+The map now shows the last five received stations from the buffers (buffer, buffer_lat, buffer_lon, buffer_RSSI, buffer_SN, buffer_vzdalenost, buffer_azimut) using blue markers, while the iGate itself (call, lat, lon) is displayed with a red marker.
+Key improvements include:

+Dynamic Station Data: Station data (callsign, RSSI, SNR, distance, azimuth) is defined in a <script> block before Leaflet initialization, ensuring compatibility with the procesor function without requiring JavaScript processing.
+Preserved Functionality: All existing features (LoRa, APRS, Wi-Fi, OLED, configuration via config.txt) remain unchanged, with the map accessible in iGate mode (digi_mode = 0, digi_AP = 0).

+This update improves the user interface and simplifies icon management while maintaining robust APRS and LoRa functionality.
+For details, see the updated map_html and procesor function in the source code.

 # LoRa_RX_Igate Flasher
 This is the web-based flasher for the LoRa_RX_Igate project.
 It allows you to flash firmware to your ESP32.
 Access the flasher at: [https://ok5tvr.github.io/LoRa_RX_Igate/](https://ok5tvr.github.io/LoRa_RX_Igate/).